maltebp/tundra/readme.md

 - Open you terminal (e.g. Command Prompt)
 - Navigate to your game project folder
 - Run `tools\build\generate.bat`
-  - This is only needed if you have added a new source file to `sources.cmake` or a new asset to `assets.cmake`
+  - This is only needed if you have never built before or added a new source file to `sources.cmake` or a new asset to `assets.cmake`
 - Run `tools\build\build.bat <config>` where `<config>` is either `debug` or `release` (`release` has full code optimization and removes all assertions).

 #### Running and debugging the game in *emulator*